 FIM has acquired ten consented wind farms (154MW) over recent years.
-Nine are now operational, with one in construction.
+All are now operational.
 FIM currently manages 106MW of wind across six onshore wind farms on behalf of UK investors, having recently sold two operational wind farms for private investors.
-In addition FIM currently manages 17MW of solar across three operational solar parks.
+In addition FIM currently manages over 21MW of solar across four operational solar parks.

 - FIM secures £70m loan for LDV Harburnhead Ltd, the FIM managed investment vehicle building the 51.7MW wind farm; see press release for more details.

-- Harburnhead Wind Farm construction starts in earnest in the New Year with civil works by Farrans.
+- Harburnhead Wind Farm construction starts in earnest in January with civil works performed by Farrans.
 Enercon are contracted to supply 22 E82 turbines.

-- An unlisted vehicle raised £5.0 million and purchased a 4.3MW Solar Park in Leicestershire.
+- New FIM unlisted vehicle raised £5.0 million and purchased a 4.3MW Solar Park in Leicestershire.

 - Harburnhead Wind Farm becomes fully operational ahead of programme and under budget.

-- FIM secures one of only fifteen CFDs granted to onshore wind projects, for Brenig Wind Farm.
+- FIM secures one of only fifteen Contract of Difference, CFDs granted to onshore wind projects, for Brenig Wind Farm.

 - FIM acts on the sale of Brenig Wind Farm to an overseas investor, CGN.

-- An unlisted vehicle acquires a 50% stake in the 51.7MW consented Harburnhead Wind Farm in Livingston.
+- New FIM unlisted vehicle acquires a 50% stake in the 51.7MW consented Harburnhead Wind Farm near Livingston.
 Construction started on site in September, with tree felling.

-- An unlisted vehicle acquires 17MW of consented ground mounted solar across three sites and secures project finance.
+- New FIM unlisted vehicle acquires 17MW of consented ground mounted solar parks across three sites and secures project finance.
 All are operational by August 2015.

 - Carscreugh wind farm (15.3MW) was commissioned and started generating.